How Much Do Companies Spend on Diwali Gifts per Employee in India (2026)?

 - 1–2 weeks before: confirm the delivery date and office logistics.

 - Order confirmed the evening before delivery lets a fruit vendor buy at wholesale in the early-morning mandi run.
 A same-day scramble forces retail buying, which costs far more, so book early and next-day, never same-day.
-We explain the cost difference in same-day vs next-day corporate gift orders.

 Because Diwali (October–November) falls outside mango season, a fresh-fruit gift needs a shelf-stable anchor to still feel premium.
 This is exactly why the higher TaruLease tiers include a cashew jar and a freeze-dried Alphonso mango jar, the mango identity survives even when there's no fresh mango to send.